Desiring God recently posted that Calvinists should be calmest and kindest. In general I agree, but I’m going to venture some attenuating remarks.

 Now, when I say that Christian culture is effeminate, I am not impugning femininity.
 God designed women to be feminine.
 But he also designed men to be masculine.
 Women glorify God by being feminine, and men glorify God by being masculine.

 It is when feminine qualities start to occlude masculine ones in men, or masculine qualities start to occlude feminine ones in women, that God’s design becomes perverted.
 Effeminacy is not a word one tends to use of women, since it would be tautologous; it is a word one uses of men who exhibit feminine qualities to the detriment of masculine ones.
 Men who act like women or take on their roles are sinning.
-This is especially obvious in sexual relationships (cf 1 Corinthians 6:9, KJV), but is not limited to that context (cf Deuteronomy 22:5).
+This is especially obvious in sexual relationships (cf 1 Corinthians 6:9, NASB), but is not limited to that context (cf Deuteronomy 22:5).

 Since God designed men and women to go together, men and women as a unit should balance each other’s qualities.
 When there are insufficient men in Christianity, or when the men in Christianity are effeminate, Christianity as a whole becomes effeminate.
 While femininity is a virtue in a woman, it is not virtuous at all when it occludes masculinity in a society, rather than balancing it—whether that society is a marriage or a church or a whole culture.
 Femininity should complement and attenuate masculinity, not run roughshod over it.
 A feminine woman, for example, does not sigh and roll her eyes when her husband wants to go and play rough sports, and she does not recoil in horror when her husband uses the rod on their children.
 Rather, she glorifies God that her husband reflects many of God’s own attributes in ways she cannot.
 At the same time, she glorifies God in her own nature by drawing out a more balanced constellation of virtues in her man, through meekness, submissiveness and softness—as Ben so aptly noted in the comments below (cf 1 Peter 3:1).